UK June 2011 – Day 15. More hiking, lots of driving, and a fish supper

 We started the day with a trip to Glasgow because of my discovery the previous night that our newly purchased MSR Pocket Rocket didn’t work.
 We had no problem getting the unit changed (another good mark for Tiso).

-After our hike, we drove back to Cumbernauld taking a diverse route which included a pineapple shaped folly, the small and very picturesque town of Culross, though I was more photographically taken with the view across the Firth of Forth to the Grangemouth refinery.
+After our hike, we drove back to Cumbernauld taking a diverse route that included a pineapple-shaped folly, the small and very picturesque town of Culross, though I was more photographically taken with the view across the Firth of Forth to the Grangemouth refinery.
 Back in Cumbernauld we visited a fish and chip shop and had a fish supper for dinner.
-Next stop was Tescos for backpacking visited2>Today’s extras
+Next stop was Tescos for backpacking visited